pivotal/docs-tap/app-live-view/configuring-apps/external-observability-tools.hbs.md

 [Prometheus](https://prometheus.io/) is an open-source monitoring tool that is supported by client libraries for a wide range of programming languages and frameworks.

-Using those client libraries in your applications, you can easily create metrics in a standardized format on an HTTP endpoint that can be consumed (scraped) by Prometheus and other observability tools.
+By integrating these client libraries into your applications, you can effortlessly generate metrics in a standardized format.
+These metrics are accessible via an HTTP endpoint, enabling Prometheus and other observability tools to conveniently consume (scrape) them.

-There is a convention to enable auto discovery of pods in Kubernetes that expose Prometheus metrics.
+For Kubernetes, there's an established convention that facilitates the automatic discovery of pods exposing Prometheus metrics.
-It comprises several annotations on the pods that tell Prometheus whether to look for metrics or not and where the metrics endpoint is.
+This involves incorporating specific annotations on the pods, which guide Prometheus in determining the presence of metrics and locating the metrics endpoint.

 The pod annotations would look like this for a Spring Boot workload: